Afridocs/GLBackend/REST-spec.md

 `/tip/<string t_id>/update_file`

-Update material available for download, a new material has resetted counter for download limits.
+Update folder available for download, a new folder has empty counter for download limits.
-The material is published when 'finalized'.
+The folder is published when 'finalized'.
 (PUT, GET, DELETE)

 `/tip/<string t_id>/finalize_update`

 Used to add a description in the uploaded files.
 This action make the new uploaded data available for download.
-If this action is missed, the material can be published after a timeout expiring at midnight (MAY BE REVIEWED) (POST only)
+If this action is missed, the folder can be published after a timeout expiring.
+Timeout is set in /admin/node (POST only)

 ### tip subsection (API Receivers only)

-`/tip/<string t_id>/download_material`
+`/tip/<string t_id>/download_folder`

-This interface can be disabled by delivery configuration.

-used to download the material from the submission. if a download limit has been configured, can be requested only if relative download count is < max_downloads (POST only).
+used to download the folder from a submission. if a download limit has been configured, return a content only if relative download count is < max_downloads (GET only).

-Paramters inside the POST specify which Material Set and the requested mode (compressed, encrypted)
+Paramters inside the POST specify which Folder is requested.
+The Folder is provided in the format choosen by the node administrator, or as the receiver has set the proference in the delivery method.

+This interface can be not used if delivery configuration provide a different dispatching method for ship the folder.

 `/tip/<string t_id>/pertinence`